sevkioruc/docs/docs/example-use-cases/user-groups.md

 entity team {

-	relation owner @user
+    // represents owner or creator of the team relation owner @user

-	relation member @user
+    // represents direct member of the team relation member @user

-    relation org @organization
+    // reference for organization that team belong relation org @organization

-    action edit = org.admin or owner
+    // organization admins or owners can edit, delete the team details action edit = org.admin or owner
     action delete = org.admin or owner

-    action invite = org.admin and (owner or member) action remove_user =  owner
+    // to invite someone you need to be admin and either owner or member of this team action invite = org.admin and (owner or member)

+    // only owners can remove users
+    action remove_user =  owner

 }

 entity project {

-	relation team @team
+    // references for team and organization that project belongs relation team @team
     relation org @organization